minima-global/MiniNFT/README.md

 1. publicKey is used to create the auction.
 The same public key will be needed to accept the bid.
 If you restart the app between these two events, you will loose the public key from memory and not be able to do anything.
 Need to find a solution
 2. java -jar minima/Minima/jar/minima.jar -port 8000 -cleanhard -conf minimaconf2.
 This restarts a node from scratch.
 Tokns command will have no tokens. coins command can see all the coinId and tokenId in the auction contract, but not details (NFT name, description, icon etc)
+3. What happens when you accept a bid for an incorrect amount
+    1. User 1: Auction a token
+    2. User 2: Bid 1 minima on the token
+    3. User 1: Accept the bid with an (incorrect) 2 minima amount.
+Transaction comes back with 'Send Success'.
+Neither minima nor nft is transfered
+4. 1.
+User 1: Auction a token
+    2. User 2: Bid 6 minima on the token
+    3. User 1: Accept the bid with an (incorrect) 2 minima amount.
+Transaction comes back with 'Send Success'.
+2 minima and nft is transfered.
+Not sure what happens with the other 4 minima?

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.